- Search The Registry

 In 2003, Louima visited his family, still living in Haiti.
 He discussed establishing the Abner Louima Foundation, a nonprofit organization to raise additional money to build a community center and hospital in Haiti.
 Louima indicated he had plans to use his money and donations to open community centers in Haiti, New York, and Florida for Haitians and others seeking legal, financial, or other aid.
 Louima paid the school tuition for 14 poor children in Thomassin, the small community where he grew up.
-He has set up the Abner Louima Foundation to establish a hospital and community center in Haiti, Florida, and New York for Haitian residents, immigrants, and others in need.
+He has established the Abner Louima Foundation to establish a hospital and community center in Haiti, Florida, and New York for Haitian residents, immigrants, and others in need.

 During his visit to Haiti, he met with the President of Haiti, Jean-Bertrand Aristide, a former priest Louima knew from his school days.
 In a rare interview, Louima said he is convinced he can make a difference in his impoverished homeland: "Maybe God saved my life for a reason; I believe in doing the right thing."
-In 2007, Louima was residing in Miami Lakes, Florida, with his wife Micheline and their three children.
+In 2007, Louima resided in Miami Lakes, Florida, with his wife Micheline and their three children.
 He owns homes in suburban Miami and Port-au-Prince and several investment properties in Florida.

 Louima has since participated in anti-police brutality protests with Al Sharpton, notably over the shooting death of Sean Bell in 2006 and on August 9, 2007, exactly ten years after his attack.
 On the latter date, Louima was honored in New York City by the National Action Network at the House of Justice for his resolve and for helping others who have suffered from police brutality.